 That’s not all Shopify has to offer – it also provides over 100 different payment gateways, including Amazon Pay and PayPal.
 These all have transaction fees ranging from 0.5% to 2% depending on which one you’re using and which plan you’re on.

-Selling online is one of the best ways to connect with shoppers.
-But getting your customers’ attention can be a challenge.
+From our experience, attracting your customers’ attention online can be a challenge.
 With competitors targeting your customers with ads in their social feeds and with distractions at every click, it’s a race to get noticed first.

 This is where Amazon really shines.
-With millions of visitors a month, the odds are stacked temptingly in your favor.
-You don’t have to tackle search engine optimization (SEO) or run email campaigns – people come to Amazon with their eyes peeled and wallets primed.
+It gets an average of 2.2 billion visits a month in just the US alone, so the odds are stacked temptingly in your favor.
+You don’t have to worry so much about Google rankings or run email campaigns – people come to Amazon with their eyes peeled and wallets primed.

 You have more time to manage your inventory and deal with orders – instead of you going to them, your customers are coming to you.